crate/cratedb-prometheus-adapter/README.rst

 Usage
 =====

-Create the following table in your CrateDB database:
+Create the following table in your CrateDB database using `ddl.sql`_:

 .. code-block:: sql